ludwig-lang/ludwig-lang/docs/src/index.md

 # The Ludwig Programming Language

+_For the clarity we are aiming at is indeed complete clarity.
+Ludwig Wittgenstein_

 __All code samples in this document can be executed and edited directly in the browser.
 Please check out [an interactive version](https://ludwig-lang.github.io/ludwig-lang/) of this page.__

-Ludwig is a minimalistic high-level multi-paradigm dynamically-typed programming language with a super-simple but human-friendly syntax.
+Ludwig is a high-level multi-paradigm dynamically-typed programming language with a super-simple but human-friendly syntax.
+It's built upon a minimalistic set of basic concepts, but naturally expands _ad inifinitum_ like a seed becomes a tree.
+It seamlessly unifies functional and object-oriented styles of programming, encourages single assignment immutability but permits mutable state when necessary, supports lazy evaluation and tail recursion, and provides a uniform API for both "fluent" generators and materialized persistent data structures.

 The aim of this project is to explore a possibility of building a practically usable and human-friendly programming language using the fewest number of language constructs.

 Ludwig is named after Ludwig Wittgenstein, a prominent Austrian-British philosopher who worked in the fields of philosophy of mathematics and philosophy of language.
+Many of the ideas realized in Ludwig come from such programming languages like Lisp, Smalltalk, Rebol and Red, but it was no less inspired by the dizzying passion for simplicity and clarity which can be found in the works of Ludwig Wittgenstein.

 We believe that after its run-time library and tooling mature, Ludwig can be used as a primary language for writing all kinds of software, from simple scripts to server-side applications.